In addition to virtual services from your home, services can also be conducted outdoors on all campuses.

 - Blessing after the Torah: Group D

-The third aliyah is reserved for the Bar or Bat Mitzvah student.
+The third aliyah is reserved for the Bar, Bat, or B'nei Mitzvah student.
 If you have more family you would like to honor during the service, please work with your officiating clergy to find other meaningful ways to honor your family members.